Updated on October 8, 2024

 What is Denture Adhesive?

-Denture adhesives are a temporary glue that can help dentures stay in place.
-Most people don’t need to use denture adhesives if their dentures fit properly.
-But the bones that support dentures can gradually shrink and cause dentures to become loose over time.
+Denture adhesives are temporary glues that can help dentures stay in place.
+Most people don’t need them if their dentures fit properly.

-Denture adhesives can be used to fill these gaps, allowing dentures to fit better while you’re waiting for a new set of dentures to be made.1
+However, the bones that support dentures can gradually shrink, causing gaps and making them loose over time.
+Denture adhesives can fill these gaps, allowing dentures to fit better while you wait for a new set to be made.

 • Powders